mainmatter/mainmatter.com/_posts/2020-06-05-pwa-features-2020-comparison.md

 ---
-title: 'PWA support on mobile and desktop in 2020'
+title: 'The state of PWA support on mobile and desktop in 2020'
 author: 'Arthur Poot'
 github: arthup1
 twitter: arthurpoot